Council Approved Dropped Kerb Contractors

 However while adding car standing space to the front of your home might add value to your property, there are numerous things to think about, not least environmental issues, and flooding is a major worry.

-When you switch out a front garden with hard standing, rainwater can no longer soak into the ground.
-As increasingly more households take this step, the collective effect seriously increases the risk of flooding, so it’s important to incorporate drainage in your plans.
+When you switch out a front garden with hard standing, rain can no longer soak into the ground.
+As more and more households take this step, the collective effect seriously increases the risk of flooding, so it’s important to incorporate drainage in your plans.

-Dropped Kerb Based In New Cross Experts For The Best Dropped Kerbs in East Midlands
+Dropped Kerb Based In New Cross Experts For The Finest Dropped Kerbs in East Midlands

 Call Today For Your Free Quote - 07595 510190

-You can find out if you require planning permission by contacting your local council (you can find the relevant council at the government website).
+You can learn if you require planning permission by getting in touch with your local council (you can find the relevant council at the government website).
 How much it costs to apply will depend upon your specific location.

-If permission is approved, you then you need to find a local professional to perform the work for you.
+If permission is given, you then you need to find a local professional to perform the work for you.

 It’s definitely not a DIY job as the council will have requirements that service providers must meet.
 Some will only allow you to use their endorsed contractors, while others make it possible for you to use your own, provided that they are certified to the requirements of the New Roads and Street Works Act 1991, and carry public liability insurance.
 For this case, there may be an added fee for highway assessments by the council.